abudnik/planham/README.md

     # check that g is 2-edge-connected graph
     if g.get_num_vertices() < 3 or g.get_minimum_vertex_degree() < 2 or g.get_num_connectivity_components() > 1:
         return False
     # if graph g is bipartite, check that both parts have the same number of vertices
     is_bipartite, num_vert_part1, num_vert_part2 = g.is_bipartite()
     if is_bipartite and num_vert_part1 != num_vert_part2:
         return False
     return True
 ```

-Let's demonstrate steps of the algorithm on an example of 3x3 grid graph, consisting of 9 faces, 16 vertices and 24 edges:
+Let's demonstrate the steps of the algorithm on an example of 3×3 grid graph, consisting of 9 faces, 16 vertices and 24 edges:

 ```
 1--2--3--4